sathyalog/react-online-store/README.md

 state is an object that lives with the component and responsible for keeping track of changing data within component. that change could be result of user interaction like click etc.

+In other words, state is an object that lives inside a component and holds the data for self need or for its children.

 ## what is ref?

 ref allows us to react to reference an actual dom node on the page.